Jollywatt/typst-fletcher/README.md

 ## Todo

 - [x] Mathematical arrow styles
-- [ ] Support CeTZ arrowheads
+- [ ] Support CeTZ arrowheads (waiting on CeTZ)
-- [ ] Allow referring to node coordinates by their content
+- [ ] Allow referring to node coordinates by their content?
 - [ ] Support loops connecting a node to itself
 - [ ] More ergonomic syntax to avoid repeating coordinates?